kylewm/one-file-json-cpp/README.md

 example demonstrates how to read a top-level Object, grab a list from one of the properties, and traverse the list of numbers.

+Attempts to adhere to the JSON standard with the addition of C++-style comments (prefixed with //).
+JsonParser was originally written to read configuration files -- while there should not be any impediments to performance, it has not been tested with performance in mind.

 ```cpp
 #include "JsonParser.h"